 In this work, we addressed the critical challenge of the fidelity-diversity trade-off in flow-matching models by introducing a training-free, geometry-consistent control framework.
-Our method combines a deterministic guidance signal with a controllable stochastic noise to enhance semantic diversity.
-The key innovation is that both of these components are projected to be orthogonal to the model's base velocity field, which decouples the diversity-seeking signal from the quality-generating flow.
-Our experiments confirmed that this approach yields a superior precision-recall trade-off and enhances a suite of diversity metrics.
-While effective, extending our geometry-consistent control principles to other guidance tasks and modalities remains a promising avenue for future work.
+Our method combines a deterministic guidance signal with controllable stochastic noise to enhance semantic diversity.
+The key innovation is that both components are projected to be orthogonal to the model's base velocity field, which decouples the diversity-seeking signal from the quality-generating flow.
+Our experiments show that this design yields a stronger precision-recall trade-off and improves a suite of diversity metrics while preserving image quality and prompt alignment.
+Beyond the inference-time setting studied in this paper, our geometry-consistent control principle also suggests a broader perspective on exploration in flow-based generative models.